 EDUCATION & CULTURAL TRANSFORMATION IN UGANDA

 Special attention was paid to the young being educated about their traditional cultural values, norms, totems and taboos.
-The young learned the do’s and don’ts of their societies of origin.
+The young learned the dos and don’ts of their societies of origin.
 They were educated about their totems, clans plus taboos of their respective clans besides clan relations, clan boundaries were clearly stated to prevent incest among relatives.
 Young boys were educated on how to mature up into good citizens and girls trained to grow up into responsible ladies or housewives.
-Never the less, among the Bakonjo, Gishu and Bamba, boys under went the circumcision ritual to initiate them into manhood and the Sabinyi girl’s participated in female genital mutilation to initiate them into womanhood.
+Never the less, among the Bakonjo, Gishu and Bamba, boys underwent the circumcision ritual to initiate them into manhood and the Sabinyi girl’s participated in female genital mutilation to initiate them into womanhood.
 Fathers trained boys in methods of fishing, herding, fighting, trade, agriculture, plus hunting.
-Mothers instructed young girls on how do childcare, cook, cleaning, pottery, basketry, dressing and other duties house work related and good social behavior.
+Mothers instructed young girls on how to do childcare, cook, cleaning, pottery, basketry, dressing and other duties house work-related and good social behaviour.

-Religions was not only a belief but with time a life mode too.
-Subsequently, what to eat got determined by religion, Muslims took on the Arab styles of behavior and Christians embraced the European mode or style.
-These foreign beliefs or religions together with European colonialism severely undermined African beliefs and values, to a a degree that converts to these religions and scholars from this foreign education system trashed their own traditional traits.
+Religions were not only a belief but with time a life mode too.
+Subsequently, what to eat got determined by religion, Muslims took on the Arab styles of behaviour and Christians embraced the European model or style.
+These foreign beliefs or religions together with European colonialism severely undermined African beliefs and values, to a degree that converts to these religions and scholars from this foreign education system trashed their own traditional traits.